 OB: Were you personally responsible for selecting the writers responsible for fleshing out these characters?

 BT: Yes, I would have been responsible for selecting the writers.
 It’s really unfortunate that the detail books for Ring Raiders were not kept.
 They would provide a wealth of information.
 My son James, who wrote under the name ‘James Nicholas‘ was one of the writers.
 He was a natural, as he is an aviation fanatic!
 I’ll have to guess at the others.
 Probably Tom Tully was one.
 I can’t remember writing any of those scripts myself… but I probably did!
-(He did indeed as we later found out during the read through, as well as the others – Phil)
+(He did indeed as we later found out during the read through, as well as the names of the others – Phil)

 OB: There were some mature themes in there, such as Vietnam.
 This strip in particular wouldn’t have looked out of place in a classic IPC war comic.
 The setup allowed stories set in the past, present or future, time travelling, fantasy of historic tales.
 It sounds like a writer’s dream title!
 Did you feel you had that freedom in a licenced comic?